xaviave/cudi_rs/Readme.md

 #### Image selector

-- create a database to stock the link of the image
+- `DONE`: create a database to stock the link of the image.
 - create an ImageLink class that get the link from Archillect or Google Photos or instagram feed (check the max requests)
 - create an ML tag creator class using tensorflow to make a classification from all images
 - found different sources to get the image's links